microsoft/vcpkg/docs/maintainers/registries.md

 `"version-string"`; we do not recommend using `CONTROL` files in new registries, however.

+_WARNING_: One very important part of registries is that versions should _never_ be changed.
+Updating to a later ref should never remove or change an existing version.
+It must always be safe to update a registry.

 Here's an example of a valid version database for a `kitten` port with one
 version: